What is Tricking?

 Let's Get Started!

 - Pick some tricks you want to work towards.
 Check out our Top 10 Fundamental Tricks List to see which tricks you should get first.
 Once you’ve already mastered all those, check out our Loopkicks Tricktionary.
 Watch some samplers, get PUMPED!
 Don't just go right for the hard stuff, train your basics; tricking is all about aesthetic, artistic movement.

 - Look up open gyms in your area.
 Cheer or gymnastic gyms often have floor time available to the public, check online to find any good training spots.
-Also checkout TrickSpot and House of Movement and see if there are any other trickers in your area!
+Also check out TrickSpot and see if there are any other trickers in your area!

 - Stretch and warm up.
 Make sure to do a full-body warm-up including all the major muscle groups along with your joints like knees, ankles, and wrists.
 Getting warmed up is super important to ensure you don’t pull anything and it also gets your muscles ready to try new tricks.
 Never start the session completely cold.
 Stick to dynamic stretches, and you can cool down with static stretching.
 Warm up with some basic jumps and spins as well to get your body coordinated and mind active.

 Part of your warm up should be doing your basic tricks.
 Basics mean different things to different people as you progress, but generally stick to tricks you are 100% confident in.